WriteWrote/WriteWrote/README.md

 # Hi there, my name is Ellina! 👋

-### 😄 I am a bachelor of Voronezh State University, Russia
+### 😄 I am a master of Voronezh State University, Russia
 ### 🌱 I took a professional degree at Information Processing and Security Technologies chair

 ---